 When a process is opened in the editor, clicking on the Process tab of the Output Window displays a list of all heaps that are currently open for the process.
 If the Output Window is hidden, it can be shown using the 'View > Output' menu option.
 Each heap of the process will be mapped to an area of the file.
 The Heap Address and Heap Size columns list the address of the heap in actual memory.
-The Local Start column lists where the heap is mapped to in the file.
+The Local Start column lists the heap start position in local coordinates, which is used when writing scripts or templates.
 Right-clicking on any column allows setting the display format via the Column Display Format menu option.
 The Flags, State, Type, and Module columns are identical to the columns in the Open Process dialog as discussed above.